Up to 60% off sofas & mattresses — limited‑time deals.

 • Why choose these models

-• You want deep-seat comfort without jumping to premium cloud-couch pricing.
+• You want deep-seat comfort without premium cloud-couch pricing.

-• You want practical extras such as storage, sleeper conversion, or small-space flexibility.
+• You need practical extras such as storage, sleeper conversion, or small-space flexibility.

-• You prefer soft, casual upholstery like chenille and corduroy.
+• You prefer soft casual fabrics such as chenille and corduroy.

 • Alternatives to consider